lcphill/Parking-docs/Networking-Terms-Glossary.md

       SWITCH(config-if)# vrf forwarding Tenant_A
       SWITCH(config-if)# ip address virtual 10.10.10.1/24  <- "anycast gateway" assiging logical IP to the SVI
    ```
-   - (TBD) What is the difference between "CLI> ip address XXXX" and "CLI> ip address virtual XXXX"
 - TACACS: Terminal Access Controller Access-Control System (goes back to 1984/BBN)
    - protocols handling remote authentication and related services for network access control through a centralized server
-- TAP (traffic access point)
+- TAP (traffic access point) and TUN ("tunnel")
+   - Definitional:
       - Discounting hardware devices... software VPN adapter (effectively, a virtual network device)
+      - TUN (AKA tunnel) is L3 while TAP (AKA network tap) is L2.
+      - Device drivers facilitate virtual IFs into user space
+   - TAP aggregation
+      - The accumulation of data streams and subsequent dispersal of these streams to devices and applications (that analyze, test, verify, parse, detect, or store data).
+      - Device modes:
+         - Switching mode: The switch performs normal switching and routing operations.
+            - Data mirroring is supported in switching mode.
+            - For emphasis: TAP aggregation is not available in switching mode.
+         - TAP aggregation mode: The switch is a data monitoring device and does not provide normal switching and routing services.
+            - Data mirroring is not available in TAP aggregation mode.
+         - Access control lists, port channels, LAGs, QoS, and VLANs function normally in both modes.
+         - Ethernet and port channel interfaces are configured as TAP and tool ports to support TAP aggregation.
 - ToR (top of rack)
    - A ToR switch is, effectively, a leaf switch.
    - Also see: VTEP (although VTEP is directed to VXLAN).
       - ToR appears to be the abstracted/generalized form of VTEP (so as to not be coupled to VXLAN)
-- Trunk Port
+- Trunk Port, AKA Trunk Group
-   - Also see: dot1q, port-channel, switchport
+   - Also see: dot1q, port-channel, switchport, VLAN
-   - Not expressly configured in our fabric environment(s)
    - Definitional
-      - Traditional: Set of physical interfaces that comprise a "trunk"
+      - Traditional: Set of physical interfaces that comprise a "trunk" and the collection of VLANs whose traffic is carried on the trunk.
       - Extends multiple VLANs through a port-channel
       - Allows data flow for multiple VLANs on associated port' IF/SVI
       - The trunking of the involved VLANs takes place in L2